scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

 #### 4.1 Now check out the distribution of “cortisol\_baseline” - use the tools you've learned so far

-- Describe the distribution of cortisol\_baseline in your notes.
+- Describe the distribution of cortisol\_t1 in your notes.

 #### 4.2 Log transform the cortisol measure